 Sclerotherapy is an injection treatment that breaks down the abnormal and damaged veins and ultimately eliminates them.
 The procedure is completed in our office with minimal discomfort and recovery time via a thin needle inserted into the vein carrying a chemical solution.
 Normal activities (except for heavy lifting and exercise) can typically be resumed afterwards right away.

-At VeinSolutions in Austin and Georgetown, let us help you say ‘so long’ to your spider veins, and ‘hello’ to smoother, more even-toned skin!
+At VeinSolutions, let us help you say ‘so long’ to your spider veins, and ‘hello’ to smoother, more even-toned skin!

 Spider Vein FAQ

 Is there any way I can prevent spider veins?

 Although there’s no way to prevent them completely, you can make lifestyle changes to reduce your risk of developing new spider veins.
 To ensure proper blood circulation and eliminate pressure on your legs that may contribute to spider veins, implement regular low-impact exercise, maintain a healthy body weight, consider wearing compression stockings, avoid standing or sitting for long periods, avoid crossing your legs when sitting, and keep your legs elevated when lying down.
 If you notice spider veins, seek medical treatment as early as possible to minimize symptoms.

 Can I improve spider veins with diet and exercise?

 Maintaining a healthy diet and getting regular exercise can improve vein health and help prevent new spider veins.
 Simply put, the healthier your body, the healthier your veins.
 Some foods put more pressure on the veins, such as salty foods, which can cause water retention, and dairy and red meat, which may cause constipation.
 Consuming a diet rich in fruits, vegetables, and high-fiber foods improves vein health.